cse110-sp21-group36/cse110-sp21-group36/admin/meetings/101122-kickoff.md

      *Duc and Thanh for meeting notes & group contract due Thursday by midnight *Andrew and Justin on group team page due Thursday by midnight *Miko and Rappel on branding due Thursday midnight *Decide on the location for Team Bonding Activity.
-Suggestion by Tristan: West Geisel Library
+Suggestion by Triston: West Geisel Library